 Mozilla is always known to step up its game when it comes to a secure and private browsing experience.
 It blocks many of the trackers that look out for your browsing activity, cookies, and the sites you visit.
 Apart from that, it also handles your downloads pretty well too.

 The usual services like background downloading of files, automatic pause, and resume of downloads in case of any network issues and changing the default location of the downloaded are also there.
 So if you are looking for a private, safe browsing experience that is very much capable of handling your downloads, Firefox is the browser to go for.
+It can be termed as the best browser for Android.

 UC Browser for Android

-The app also supports background downloading, so you could easily minimize the browser and continue with other tasks, while the file gets downloaded in the background.
+The app also supports background downloading, so you can easily minimize the browser and continue with other tasks, while the file gets downloaded in the background.
 And even if you unintentionally close it, the download only gets paused and could then just easily be resumed with just a single tap.

 Samsung Internet Browser for Android

 The only browser from an OEM that has managed to make up to this list, Samsung Internet Browser has managed to carve out a name for itself in this segment.
-If you are using a Samsung device, then you very well be aware of its downloading potential.
+If you are using a Samsung device, then you are well aware of its downloading potential.
 For others, well the browser comes with a full-blown download manager to handle all the files quite efficiently.

 Other features like pause and resume downloads, downloading directly to SD card, and the support for background downloads, you could find all these in this browser.
 As we said for Chrome, if you’re having a Samsung device then you could very well go ahead with this default browser if you generally download files of MBs and occasionally jump ships over to the GB domain.